ljjTYJR/PapersReading/Point_Set_Registration.md

   > Combès, Benoît, and Sylvain Prima.
 "An efficient EM-ICP algorithm for symmetric consistent non-linear registration of point sets." *International Conference on Medical Image Computing and Computer-Assisted Intervention*.
 Springer, Berlin, Heidelberg, 2010.
   >
   > **Citations:** 26

+### Matching

+- **Improved Data Association for ICP-based Scan Matching in Noisy and Dynamic Environments**

+- **Color point cloud registration with 4d ICP algorithm** :heavy_check_mark:

+  > Men, Hao, Biruk Gebre, and Kishore Pochiraju.
+"Color point cloud registration with 4D ICP algorithm." *2011 IEEE International Conference on Robotics and Automation*.
+IEEE, 2011.
+  >
+  > **Citations:** 117
+  >
+  > [[pdf]](./papers/Color_point_cloud_registration_with_4D_ICP_algorithm.pdf)

+  - Summary
+    - Similar to Color-GICP, it uses color information to as the matching method.
+The color is represented as *Hue* value.
+The point is represented as $p = (x, y, z, h)$.
+The core idea is that the *h*  value represents the color but not sensitive to brightness and viewpoint.

+### Comments

+- ICP's drawback:
+  - Too sensitve to noise and initialization;
+  - Time consuming on finding the correspondence(Need to find correspondence each iteration).

 ## Soft-Assign